ahmadrpasha/YelpCampBeta/README.md

 >The user can only edit/delete the campgrounds and comments that they have added.

->All the data will pe persistent and is stored in the awazon cloud.
+>All the data will pe persistent and is stored in the amazon cloud.

 ## Technologies Used: